Based on the 9th edition of MLA Handbook for Writers of Research Papers.

 Author(s).
 Title.
 Publisher, date.
 Provider, URL.

 Lynas, Mark.
 Nuclear 2.0: Why a Green Future Needs Nuclear Power.
-UIT Cambridge, 2013. eBooks Academic Collection, EBSCO, ezproxy.bakersfieldcollege.edu/login?url=http://search.
+UIT Cambridge, 2013. eBook Academic Collection, EBSCO, ezproxy.bakersfieldcollege.edu/login?url=http://search.

 Author(s).
 "Title of article."
-Title of collection, edited by Editor's Name(s), Publisher, Year, Page range of entry.
+Title of collection, edited by Editor's Name(s), volume, publisher, date, pages.

 Stranges, Anthony N. "Oil from Coal Process."
 Encyclopedia of 20th-century Technology, edited by Colin A. Hempstead, Routledge, 2004, pp. 545-49.

-Note: If the author's name is given, this will be found at the beginning or end of the article.
+Note: Authors of reference articles are often listed at the beginning or end of the article.